Parr's Bank: Stuckey's Bank

 Samuel Stuckey was a general merchant based in Langport, Somerset; by the 1770s, customers depositing funds with Stuckey had given rise to the embryo banking business.
 By 1782 Stuckey had London agents and by 1806 banking had grown sufficiently for Stuckey to constitute it separately as the Langport Bank.
 Branches were immediately opened in Bridgwater and Bristol, separately constituted to avoid the restriction on banks having no more than six partners.
 Following the 1826 Act, the bank was one of the first to become a joint stock bank, and the branches were formally incorporated into Stuckey's Banking Company.
 Over the next ten years, Stuckey's acquired seven local banks and opened an office in London.
 One notable member of the Bank was Walter Bagehot, later editor of The Economist who was appointed the secretary to the management committee in 1855.
 As well as opening new branches, Stuckey's continued to make acquisitions, the last being Dunsford of Tiverton in 1883.
 By the time of its acquisition in 1909 Stuckey's deposits were £7 million. compared with Parr's £31 million, making the enlarged bank the sixth largest joint stock bank in England.

-Bought by “Westminster”
+Bought by Westminster Bank

 By the outbreak of war in 1914 Parr's had almost 400 branches and sub-branches.
 In 1918 Parr's agreed to amalgamate with the London County and Westminster Bank.
 The Chairman of Parr's made the case: “We gain access to a very large area in the Home Counties.
 They gain a first-class introduction to Lancashire and to such leading towns in the Midlands as Leicester and Derby and a very valuable connection in the West of England.”
 The enlarged bank was renamed London County Westminster and Parr's Bank, until the name was shortened to Westminster Bank Limited in 1923.